thymeleaf/thymeleaf-docs/docs/tutorials/extendingthymeleaf.md

  * We will not be setting a value for an attribute in the host tag, but rather the text body (content) of the tag, in the same way a `th:text` attribute does.
  * We need to access the message externalization (internationalization) system from our code so that we can display the text corresponding to the selected locale.

-This time we will be using a different convenience abstract class –one especially designed for setting the tag's text content–, `AbstractTextChildModifierAttrProcessor`.
+This time we will be using a different convenience abstract class ---one especially designed for setting the tag's text content---, `AbstractTextChildModifierAttrProcessor`.
 And this will be our code:

 ```java
 public class RemarkForPositionAttrProcessor